-Miami-Dade County School Board approved a revised Code of Student Conduct (COSC).
+The School Board of Miami-Dade County, Florida, approved The Code of Student Conduct (COSC).
 The COSC focuses on providing and maintaining a safe and positive learning environment for students, faculty, staff and community.

-A major consideration in the application of the Code of Student Conduct is cultivating a positive school climate to support academic achievement, promote fairness, civility, acceptance of diversity, and mutual respect.
+A major consideration in the application of the COSC is cultivating a positive school climate to support academic achievement, promote fairness, civility, acceptance of diversity, and mutual respect.
 Toward that end, the range of inappropriate behavior is divided into five groups, along with both recommended and mandated corrective strategies.

-The Code of Student Conduct addresses the role of the parents/guardians, the students, and school, but also focuses on core values and model student behavior, rights and responsibilities of students, addressing student behavior, and disciplinary procedures.
+The COSC addresses the role of the parents/guardians, the students, and school, but also focuses on core values and model student behavior, rights and responsibilities of students, addressing student behavior, and disciplinary procedures.
 Furthermore teachers, counselors and administrators work to use a variety of progressive corrective or guidance strategies to correct the inappropriate behaviors.